 Our tour really is a tour.
 A short presentation explains some aspects of what we look at and offers a chance to present questions in a more formal setting.
 However, because presentations, videos, photographs and looking at Google Streetview can only only give a vague and sometimes misleading impression, most of our time is spent on bicycles.
 This "hands on" approach means that you get to experience for yourself what it is that makes the Netherlands a far more attractive place to cycle than other countries.
 Aspects of infrastructure design and use are pointed out and explained during the tour.

 You will see cyclists young and old, male and female, of all races and religions confidently going about their daily business by bike.
 Everyone cycles here and they do so in amazing numbers.

 Virtually all children here cycle to school.
-Some make journeys as long as 20 km in each direction.
+Some secondary school students cycle so far as 40 km each day to get to school and back.
 This is possible only because cycling conditions are such that parents can be confident that their children will be safe.

 On the Study Tour you will see all these things with your own eyes and take part as if you're a local resident, but with us to guide you and explain how and why this is possible.
 We also show where the weak points are and explain how these pitfalls are to be avoided

 Why is cycling important ?

 It goes without saying that there are many health benefits from such a level of physical activity.
 The environment also benefits because many journeys which would be made by car in other nations are made by bicycle in the Netherlands.